 § 5.
 Wise incentive management

 Taking into account that indicators change the system through the incentives they establish, university leadership should adopt policies of good practice for responsible research assessment.[iii]
 As research-performing organisations may have various missions, strong incentives related to only one performance indicator, such as connecting bonuses to H-indexes or publication points assessments, may be counter-productive to research integrity.
 A broader set of key performance indicators and assessment approaches with a wider scope should be considered for assessment of individuals, groups and institutes, rather than certain specific metric outcomes that can induce misconduct or manipulation.
 National research policy makers should similarly be aware of potential effects of making university funding strongly dependent on a narrow range of indicators related to, for example, international peer-reviewed publications or patents, which may trickle down as pressures on individual integrity.

 § 6.
 Implementing quality assurance procedures

-By taking a positive interest in the work of the researchers, leaders can support and guide, and at the same time gain better information of actual research practices and practical dilemmas, allowing them to intervene if research integrity seems to be at risk.
+By taking a positive interest in the work of the researchers, leaders can support and guide, and at the same time gain better information regarding actual research practices and practical dilemmas, allowing them to intervene if research integrity seems to be at risk.
 Leaders should establish and implement clear and transparent quality assurance procedures for all research.
-Research integrity should be an integral part of university strategies for improving quality and impact of research.
+Research integrity should be an integral part of university strategies for improving the quality and impact of research.

 § 7.
 Improving the work environment and work satisfaction